 To claim work accident compensation, you need to contact a personal injury lawyer.
 A lawyer will handle the claims process on your behalf, getting you compensation for your pain, suffering and financial damages.
 Most claims are made on a ‘no win, no fee’ basis, meaning you do not have to pay anything if your claim is unsuccessful.

-If you would like to make a work accident claim, please contact us at Ashmans Solicitors.
-We offer a free, no-obligation enquiry with a specialist personal injury solicitor.
+If you would like to make a work accident claim, please contact us at Ashmans accident at work Solicitors.
+We offer a free, no-obligation enquiry with a specialist solicitor.
 We have offices across the country, so no matter where you live, we can help you with a no win no fee work accident claim.

 What to do after an accident at work